sobi3ch/drupal-bootstrap-sass/README.md

 * Run `./build-boostrap-sass.sh`
 * Pass your human readable sub-theme name (`YOUR-CUSTOM-SUB-THEME`)
 * **Wait until build finish..**
-* Then `cd ../YOUR-CUSTOM-SUB-THEME` and run `npm install`, this will install grunt dependencies
+* Then `cd ../YOUR-CUSTOM-SUB-THEME` and run `npm install` (if you have errors like EACCESS then try run command with root privileges `sudo npm install`), this will install grunt dependencies.
 * Finally enable your custom sub-theme eather via UI or drush (`drush en -y YOUR-CUSTOM-SUB-THEME`)
 * Congratulations!